 The selection algorithm will be continuously adapted as the project progresses and more data from the EPAD LCS and EPAD PoC trial are gathered.
-This process of data monitoring, algorithm adaptations and maintenance of balance in EPAD LCS between disease modelling and creating a pool of well-phenotyped potential participants for the EPAD PoC trial will reside with a small group from within the EPAD Data Oversight Committee.
+This process of data monitoring, algorithm adaptations and maintenance of balance in EPAD LCS between disease modelling and creating a pool of well-phenotyped potential participants for the EPAD PoC trial will reside with a small group called the Balancing Committee (BC).